 But Weiderpass cannot continue to spread honey on dung … unless her ambition is to be the last IARC director.
 Unless she changes course and learns to listen to her critics, I cannot imagine this agency ever regaining credibility within the scientific community.

-I presented a a four-part exposé of the corruption endemic in just two IARC monographs (112 including glyphosate and 120 on benzene).
+I presented a four-part exposé of the corruption endemic in just two IARC monographs (112 including glyphosate and 120 on benzene).
 It reveals 30 significant cases of corruption, rule-breaking, bullying and inappropriate activity within IARC that I refer to as the 30 Cancers of Corruption Killing IARC.

 The Corruption of IARC (in four parts)